-At the end of college, I would say that I really did have a genuine love for the service of health care.
-But sitting in an MCAT prep class one night a wave of nausea hit me as I suddenly began to envision a reality of going to medical school for the next 12 years...
-I didn't want to give my life to do the thing I should do!
-I wanted to spend my life doing the thing I wanted to do.
+Sitting in an MCAT prep class one night in college, a wave of nausea hit me as I suddenly began to envision a reality of going to medical school for the next 12 years...
+I didn't want to give my life to do the thing I should do.

 So I got up, walked out and never looked back.